Algebraic quantum kk-theory: Algebraic -theory

-We define an algebraic $kk$-theory for the categories of $\hp$-module algebra and $\hp$-comodule algebra.
-We write $\cC$ to refer to either of these categories.
+Let $\mathcal{G}$ be an algebraic quantum group.
+We define an algebraic $kk$-theory for the category of $\mathcal{G}$-module algebras.
+We write $\cC$ to refer to this category.
 We adapt some results from \cite{CT} and \cite[Section 2]{eakk} to our setting.